-Employers must pay contributions on the first $14,000 of each employees wages paid during the calendar year.
+Employers must pay contributions on the first $15,000 of each employee's wages paid during the 2017 calendar year.
 The amount of contributions due (or liability) is derived by multiplying these wages by an assigned rate.
-The result is the amount that must be paid as an employer medical assistance contribution.
+The result is the amount that must be paid as an employer medical assistance contribution (EMAC).

 When a quarterly contribution report is not filed to DUA via the UI Online as required, the amount of liability cannot be established and therefore will be estimated.